t-richards/airtable/README.md

 Crystal bindings to the Airtable API.

-:warning: This shard is in development!
-Expect bugs.
+:warning: This shard is no longer maintained. :warning:

 ## Installation